thenerdery/UmbracoVault.uComponents/README.md

  * Textstring
  * Checkbox list
  * Content Picker - can use Object mapping to map to another document type.
+ * Media Picker
+ * Numeric (only supports integers, limitation of Umbraco itself)

 These field types are _NOT_ yet supported: